 We do not recommend using 1 Shot for murals that require durability.
 These paints excel for sign painting and pinstriping.
 Advertising companies use oil based paints because of their long dry times that lend themselves to creating fluid blends and techniques that acrylic paints cannot accomplish straight out of the can.
 Oil based binders do not cure to form a chemically stable polymer.
 Heat can reactivate oil-based binders even after murals have been outdoors for years after they have been painted.
 This can create havoc should you need to restore an oil-based mural.

 Please note that MuralShield is not designed for use over oil based paints.
 While it can serve as a UV protectant, the sacrificial coatings used with MuralShield is unable to protect oil based murals from tagging or other forms of vandalism.

-SPARC's Recommended Pigment List
+Recommended Pigment List

 - Hansa Yellow Opaque

 - Light Bismuth Yellow

 - Naphthol Red Medium

 - Dioxazine Purple

 - Phthalo Blue Red Shade